Syleena Johnson: Music career

+In 1998, Johnson released her demo, Love Hangover, and her debut studio album, Chapter 1: Love, Pain, and Forgiveness, in 2001.
+Her debut single, "I Am Your Woman", co-written by American former singer-songwriter R. Kelly, received airplay on adult contemporary and urban radios, resulting in a number 38 charting on Billboard's Hot R&B/Hip-Hop Airplay chart, number 4 charting on Billboard's Adult R&B Songs chart, and a number 43 charting on Billboard's Hot R&B/Hip-Hop Songs chart.

-Chapter 2: The Voice was voted No. 62 in a list of the best Soul Albums of the 2000s on Soultracks.com.
-Mojo, in its February 2003 issue, gave "Chapter 2: The Voice" a glowing review – "...A coherent and engaging R&B album that explores love's vicissitudes with a confessional candour...Classy..."
+Chapter 2: The Voice was voted No. 62 on a list of the best Soul Albums of the 2000s on Soultracks.com.
+Mojo, in its February 2003 issue, gave Chapter 2: The Voice a glowing review – "...A coherent and engaging R&B album that explores love's vicissitudes with a confessional candour...Classy..."

-In 2004, Johnson was featured as a vocalist on Kanye West's single "All Falls Down", from his debut album The College Dropout.
+In 2004, Johnson was featured as a vocalist on Kanye West's single "All Falls Down", from his debut album, The College Dropout, after West was unable to use the original sample recorded by Lauryn Hill during her 2002 MTV unplugged performance.
+A year later, she guest appeared on Cuban Link's album Chain Reaction, on the track "Life Goes On".

 2005–2008: Chapter 3: The Flesh

 In 2005, Johnson released Chapter 3: The Flesh.
 Contact Music gave the album a 5/5 review, stating: "Third album for Jive from probably the most under-rated artist in the world is just what you expect from an artist of this quality...
 Quite simply for sheer quality this is one of the albums of the year."